The threats to our lands are intertwined, but so are the benefits of protecting them

 Ernest House, Jr. (Ute Mountain Ute) comes from an extremely long line of environmental stewards.
 In times of environmental disaster like Colorado’s wildfires of 2020, he sees opportunities to work together.
 “The threats to our lands are intertwined, but so are the benefits of protecting them,” he notes.

 The threats to our lands are intertwined, but so are the benefits of protecting them.
-Larger conservation efforts like 30x30 plans, which are frameworks to conserve 30% of land by 2030, have been presented and supported across the nation with more and more tribal leaders offering support.
-Even newly-tapped Interior Secretary nominee Rep. Deb Haaland has proposed and supported 30x30 resolutions.
+Larger conservation efforts like 30x30 plans, which are frameworks to conserve 30 percent of land by 2030, have been presented and supported across the nation with more and more tribal leaders offering support.
+Even newly tapped Interior Secretary nominee Representative Deb Haaland has proposed and supported 30x30 resolutions.
 Indian Country cheers her appointment, as we have been waiting for generations for this opportunity to have our voice elevated and represented at this prestigious federal level.
-Today, only 10 percent of our lands are conserved.
+Today, only ten percent of our lands are conserved.
 Protecting 30 percent of our land by 2030 will take the collective efforts of all of us, who must work together to identify lands and waters in our own backyards as well as in the more distant corners of our state.

 As we all work together in conservation efforts, we need to ensure tribal engagement and consultation early and often.
 They should also require engaging communities historically ignored and excluded from the halls of power, including Indigenous voices.
 As a start, we should consider lands to be co-managed between tribes and the state or federal government, which allows traditional land uses to occur, and acknowledges ancestral homelands in establishing or updating place names.